QUT Digital Child Higher Degree Research scholarship EOI

 How to apply

 - Select your proposed primary supervisor.
-You can search for a Chief Investigator relevant to your research interest/s under our program themes: Healthy, Educated and/or Connected.
-Please note that Chief Investigators at UOW and Deakin University are not participating in this scholarship round.
+You can search for a QUT Chief Investigator relevant to your research interest/s under our program themes: Healthy, Educated and/or Connected.

 - Email your proposed supervisor to indicate your intention to apply for the scholarship and seek their availability and interest.

-- Complete and submit the Expression of Interest form by Friday 28 May, 2021.
+- Complete and submit the Expression of Interest form.

 What happens next?

 This is a competitive process – all expressions of interest will be reviewed and assessed.
-If successful, you will then be invited to submit a full application at the university of your proposed supervisor.
+If successful, you will then be invited to submit a full application at QUT.